MicrosoftDocs/query-docs/query-languages/dax/parent-and-child-functions-dax.md

 manager: kfile
 ---
 # Parent and Child functions
-These Data Analysis Expressions (DAX) functions help users manage data that is presented as a parent/child hierarchy in their data models.
+These functions manage data that is presented as parent/child hierarchies.
 To learn more, see [Understanding functions for Parent-Child Hierarchies in DAX](understanding-functions-for-parent-child-hierarchies-in-dax.md).

 ## In this section
 [PATH](path-function-dax.md)